CSE6242-Team-102/NLP/README.md

 # Data sourcing
 https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset <br>
-Only download US and CA csv and json files and save under folder 'youtube-trending-video-dataset'
+Only download US and CA and GB csv and json files and save under folder 'youtube-trending-video-dataset'

 # Installation Instructions
 1. Create virtual environment of your choice.
-Select Python version XXX for your kernel.
+Select Python version 3.7 for your kernel.
 2. Install the following libraries in your environment.
-Refer to Requirements.txt
+Refer to Requirements.txt file.
 3. If running model for the first time:

 **Main Python Script:** youtube-title-suggestion-model-Copy1.ipynb <br>